marinoandrea/hangman-cli/README.md

 - FREQ-9.1: When the system gracefully exits, it shall thank the Player for playing via a command-line message.

-### Coloured output

-The coloured output feature provides a clear distinction between the different type of messages.

-#### Functional

-- FREQ-10.1: The system shall print error messages to the Player with red as the foreground color via escape code '31' in the terminal.

-- FREQ-10.2: The system shall print informational messages to the Player with light cyan as the foreground color via escape code '96' in the terminal.

-- FREQ-10.3: The system shall print regular messages to the Player without any color modifications from our side.

 ## _Other Nonfunctional Requirements_

 ### Performance requirements

-The system shall execute the game's logic for each turn in under 2 seconds on any system with the following minimum configuration:
+The system shall execute the game's logic for each turn in under 2 seconds for input words of length within the range 2-999, on any system with the following minimum configuration, and with available CPU utilization:

-- 2.6Ghz 2 core CPU
+- 2 core CPU clocked @2.6Ghz
 - 4GB of DDR3/DDR4 RAM
 - SSD/HDD with 100MB/s write speed

-### Safety Requirements

-The system shall not, in any way, render the user's system unoperable while it is running.

 ### Security Requirements